ULL-prompt-engineering/langchain-mini/README.md

 Final Answer: There are 404 five year periods in the current year.
 There are 404 five year periods in the current year.
 ```

+The answer is wrong we try again.
+This time we ask only for the current year, asking the LLM to be accurate:

 ```
 How can I help?
 What is the current year?
 Be accurate!